 I stepped inside and saw right away that I did have one of those dormer windows, and Chris must have the other one.
 There was a little window seat there with a soft cushion, in the same material as the bedspread.
 Flowers, ick.
 I grimaced at Mom, and she knew right away.
 "You can bring your quilt."

 "Thank heavens."
 I stepped in a little further and looked around.
 Okay, the room had potential.
 The dormer meant it had a crazy angled ceiling, but I liked it.
 And the walls weren't white, they were a soft golden brown.
 It was a nice enough room.
 I just wasn't sure it was a place where I'd ever feel at home, not really, because it wasn't my home.
 It was theirs, and I was just part of the package.
-All of a sudden I just wanted to be back in my own room, with my own stuff in its own place, and not have to move and get used to living with people I didn't know.
-Mom must've seen it in my face because she put her arms around me from behind and looked around with me.
+All of a sudden I wanted to be back in my own room, with my own stuff in its own place, and not have to move and get used to living with people I didn't know.
+Mom must've seen it in my face because she put her arms around me and looked around with me.

 "I thought your mirror would look good over there," she said, pointing.
 "And I bet your music cabinet would fit there in the corner, what do you think?"